 Frase Content Brief

-Looking at a content brief from Frase, the first impression is that they are very lengthy, long on observations, and short on actionable insight.
+Although they call it a content brief, that’s not what Frase offers.
+Rather they offer data that one could use to create a content brief, which is distinctly different.
 With no structure and very little guidance, writers need to be well-versed in SEO in order to avoid making common mistakes, like linking out to the competition.

 We’ll analyze each section as they appear in this example brief.

-This is a limited list of 20 topics based on a limited analysis of nine documents.
+This is a limited list of 20 topics based on a limited analysis of the top 20 documents.
 Using such a small corpus results in data quality and fidelity issues, with a topic list that doesn’t tell the full story.

 The way this is structured, writers will most likely copy these statistics and link out to the source mentioned.
 There are two problems with that: